The LLM Bottleneck: Why Open-Source Vision LLMs Struggle with Hierarchical Visual Recognition: Curation of the Hierarchical Classification Benchmarks

 \subsection{Hierarchical Image Classification Benchmarks}

-Following prior work on hierarchical image classification, we adopted several commonly used hierarchical classification datasets, including ImageNet~\cite{imagenet}, iNaturalist-2021~\cite{inat2021}, CUB-200-2011~\cite{cub200} and Food-101~\cite{food101}.
+Following prior work on hierarchical image classification, we adopted several commonly used hierarchical classification datasets, including ImageNet~\citep{imagenet}, iNaturalist-2021~\citep{inat2021}, CUB-200-2011~\citep{cub200} and Food-101~\citep{food101}. {Table~\ref{tab:datasets} summarizes the six taxonomies and four datasets we use to construct the VQA tasks. }

 Due to the inherent unconstrained nature of open-ended predictions by VLLMs, even when provided with detailed instructions, their performance in open-ended hierarchical classification remains extremely limited, with an $\mathrm{Acc_{leaf}}$ as low as 3.88\% by Qwen2.5-VL-7B.
 To more effectively evaluate model performance, we construct approximately one million multiple-choice questions in a four-choice VQA format.
 We provide the data construction process of hierarchy VQA benchmarks shown in Figure~\ref{fig:app:data}.
 To better illustrate the data format, we also provide several examples from different datasets as shown in Figure~\ref{fig:app:examples}.